Thaddeus Stevens: Congressional Reconstruction

 By this time, Stevens was past age seventy and in poor health; he was carried everywhere in a special chair.
 When Congress convened in early December 1865, Stevens made arrangements with the Clerk of the House that when the roll was called, the names of the Southern electees be omitted.
 The Senate also excluded Southern claimants.
-A new congressman, Ohio's Rutherford B. Hayes, described Stevens: "He is radical throughout, except, I am told, he don't [recte doesn't] believe in hanging.
+A new congressman, Ohio's Rutherford B. Hayes, described Stevens: "He is radical throughout, except, I am told, he don't believe in hanging.
 He is [a] leader."

 As the responsibilities of the Ways and Means chairman had been divided, Stevens took the post of Chairman of the House Committee on Appropriations, retaining control over the House's agenda.
 Stevens focused on legislation that would secure the freedom promised by the newly ratified Thirteenth Amendment.
 He proposed and then co-chaired the Joint Committee on Reconstruction with Maine Senator William Pitt Fessenden.
 This body, also called the Committee of Fifteen, investigated conditions in the South.
 It heard not only of the violence against African-Americans but against Union loyalists and against what southerners termed "carpetbaggers".
 Northerners who had journeyed south after the restoration of peace.
 Stevens declared: that "our loyal brethren at the South, whether they be black or white," required urgent protection "from the barbarians who are now daily murdering them".

 The Committee of Fifteen began to consider what would become the Fourteenth Amendment.
 Stevens had begun drafting versions in December 1865, before the Committee had even formed.
 In January 1866, a subcommittee including Stevens and John Bingham proposed two amendments: one giving Congress the unqualified power to secure equal rights, privileges, and protections for all citizens; the other explicitly annulling all racially discriminatory laws.
 Stevens believed that the Declaration of Independence and Organic Acts already bound the federal government to these principles, but that an amendment was necessary to allow enforcement against discrimination at the state level.
 The resolution providing for what would become the Fourteenth Amendment was watered down in Congress; during the closing debate, Stevens said these changes had shattered his lifelong dream in equality for all Americans.
 Nevertheless, stating that he lived among men, not angels, he supported the passage of the compromise amendment.
 Still, Stevens told the House: "Forty acres of land and a hut would be more valuable to [the African-American] than the immediate right to vote."